microsoft/dstoolkit-maiva/MAIVA_Chapter_1.md

 reflects that the driving force of data is giving power to the users and control to the data owners.

-> *Controlled at the core* : Data storage is either centralized or
+> *Disciplined at the core* : Data storage is either centralized or
 > de-centralized with common security, quality and operational and
-> governance rules ensuring data is reliable
+> governance rules ensuring data is reliable.
 >
-> *Flexibility at the edge:* meaning business users can simply consume
+> *Flexibility at the edge:*  business users can create their own data products, using configurable and reusable services or simply consume
-> this data to solve business problem and address new opportunities
+> this data to solve business problem and address new opportunities.

 ## MAIVA – Develop, Deploy & Operationalize AI/ML Use Case